 The Penguins earned yet another trip to the Stanley Cup Final on May 26, 2016.
 This time they beat the Tampa Bay Lightning 2-1 in Game 7 of the Eastern Conference Final.
 Rookie Bryan Rust scored both Pittsburgh goals as they returned to the championship series for the first time since 2009.

 A New Tradition is Born

-The Edmonton Oilers beat the Boston Bruins 6-3, on May 26, 1988, in Game 5 of the Stanley Cup Final.
+The Edmonton Oilers beat the Boston Bruins 6-3 on May 26, 1988, in Game 5 of the Stanley Cup Final.
 This completed a four-game sweep even though it was technically the fifth game after a power outage wiped out the previous game in Boston.
-Wayne Gretzky, in his final game with the Oilers, had a goal and two assists to become the first player in NHL history to score 250 postseason points.
+In his final game with the Oilers, Wayne Gretzky had a goal and two assists to become the first player in NHL history to score 250 postseason points.
 The Oilers were also the first team to win 11 home games in a single playoff year.

 Shortly after winning their fourth Stanley Cup in the past five seasons, the Oilers gathered around the greatest trophy in sports to snap a photo.
 They were the first team to do so, which has become standard practice nowadays.

 On May 26, 1978, the Vancouver Canucks hired Harry Neale as the sixth head coach in team history.
 He replaced Orland Kurtenbach.
 Neale led the Canucks to the playoffs in each of his first three seasons.
 His time as head coach ended in 1982 after he was suspended for 10 games for getting into an altercation with a fan in Quebec.
 Roger Neilson took over and led the Canucks to the Stanley Cup Final.
 Neale was promoted to general manager at the end of the season in a deal that was worked out before the suspension.